SIPp

 -

-Without TLS (Transport Layer Security) and authentication support:
+Without TLS (Transport Layer Security), SCTP or PCAP support:

-This is the recommended setup if you don't need to handle SIP authentication
+- This is the recommended setup if you don't need to handle SCTP, TLS or PCAP.

 -